ucb-152/lab6/README.md

 ```bash
 python tester.py --simulate
 ```
-Once you know your kernel works functionally, you can move onto the next step to benchmark your kernel to test its speed and performance.
+Once you know your kernel works functionally, you can move on to the next step to benchmark your kernel to test its speed and performance.

 #### Brainstorm using NumPy
 If you want to brainstorm your implementation on your local computer, you can first create a reference implementation on NumPy by adding a function to `conv2d_ref.py` and the list of kernels in `ref_tester.py`.
 Feel free to comment out the other kernels on line 115 of `ref_tester.py` to only benchmark the kernels you are modifying or developing.

 By brainstorming on NumPy, you can quickly confirm that your approach is functionally correct (i.e. correct outputs), before using up your credits and time on the Tranium instance.
-However, we recommend you spend most of your time developing directly on NKI, to make sure your mapping is actually compatible/achievable with the NKI APIs and NeuronCore.
+However, we recommend you spend most of your time developing directly on NKI to make sure your mapping is actually compatible/achievable with the NKI APIs and NeuronCore.

 Run the following command to simulate your kernel and confirm your implementation works functionally:
 ```bash